Fees/Insurance

 $250 per 50 minutes, $375 per 80 minutes

 Superbills are detailed statements that clients can submit to their health insurance company.
-When submitting a superbill, clients may be able to receive reimbursement for therapy services directly from their health insurance company.
-You will want to call the member services number on the back of their health insurance card to find out what your out of network benefits are and how to submit the superbill.
+When submitting a superbill, clients may be able to receive full or partial reimbursement for therapy services directly from their health insurance company.
+You will want to call the member services number on the back of your health insurance card to find out what your out of network benefits are and how to submit the superbill.

 Please note that we do not provide a superbill for discernment counseling.